HarryCashel/FlaskReddit/README.md

 ---
 #### 3.3.1 Web application

-* Access: Via a web browser
+* Access: The web application is accessed like any other, through a web browser.

 * Authentication and authorisation: Managed through the use of cookies and JWTs through flask-login and JWTManager